spex-xray/spex-help/source/reference/commands/ions.rst

 ~~~~~~~~

 For the plasma models, it is possible to include or exclude specific
-groups of ions from the line calulations.
+groups of ions from the line calculations.
 This is helpful if a better
 physical understanding of the (atomic) physics behind the spectrum is
 requested.